 It’s not often you get to celebrate two top female chefs’ achievements in one day.
-I was lucky enough to have this experience and participate in two events celebrating the queen’s of Baja’s culinary landscape.
+I was lucky to have had this experience and participate in two events celebrating the best female chefs in Baja’s culinary landscape.

 While the events were certainly monumental, the real treat was tasting the food of these two legendary Baja California chefs.